-Star of the week: Achernar | EarthSky.org
+Achernar is the End of the River | EarthSky.org

 When voyagers discovered the brighter star farther to the south, it became Achernar, and the former Achernar became Acamar.

-Apparently both names derive from the same phrase, “Al Ahir al Nahr” according to Richard Hinckley Allen, and mean the same thing.
+Apparently both names derive from the same phrase, “Al Ahir al Nahr” according to Richard Hinckley Allen, whose 1899 book on Star Names (Their Lore and Meaning) is still the best around.

 Science of Achernar.
-Data from the Hipparcos mission puts Achernar at about 144 light-years away.
-It is a B3V star, meaning that it belongs to the ranks of “normal” stars known as the “main sequence,” but it is much hotter and brighter than the sun.
+Data from the Hipparcos mission placed Achernar at about 144 light-years away.
+It is a B3V star, meaning that it belongs to the main sequence of stars.

-In fact, it is nearly 1100 times as bright, visually, as our neighborhood star.
+In fact, it’s nearly 1,100 times as bright, visually, as our sun.
 Brighter, hotter (and bluer) than the sun, Achernar produces more energy in the non-visible ultraviolet (UV) wavelengths.
 When you take this into consideration, it pumps out some 3,000 to as much as 5,000 times the solar energy level.
 The discrepancy is due to an uncertainty in the amount of UV radiation it produces.

-Achernar’s mass is 6-8 times that of our sun, and its average diameter is nearly 8-10 times that of the sun.
+Achernar’s mass is 6 to 8 times that of our sun, and its average diameter is nearly 8 to 10 times that of the sun.
 But, while our sun spins on its axis once about every 25 days, Achernar completes one rotation in slightly more than two days, or nearly 15 times faster than our sun.
 This fast rotation produces an odd, flattened shape, first discovered by the European Southern Observatory’s Very Large Telescope (VLT) in 2003.
 Up close, Achernar would look more like a blue M&M, while our sun would look more like an orange.
 Read more about Achernar’s flattened shape from ESO.

 This flattening of Achernar makes an exact surface temperature for this star hard to determine, because the flattening actually causes the star’s poles to be hotter than the equator.
-Estimates range from about 14,500 to 19,300 k (around 26,000 to about 32,000 F).
+Estimates range from about 14,500 to 19,300 kelvins (about 14,200 to 19,000 C or around 26,000 to 32,000 F).

 Achernar’s position is RA: 01h 37m 42.8s, dec: -57° 14′ 12″.